piwicode/piwicode.github.io/_posts/2014-01-26-Cutting-off-quicksort.md

 ---
 layout: post
 title: Cutting off quick-sort
 excerpt: Quick-sort is fast in practice but is beaten by insertion sort on small datasets.
-From this observation, we can design an hybrid algorythm to reap the best of the both.
+From this observation, we can design an hybrid algorythm to reap the best of both.
 ---

 The quick-sort algorithm has been developed by Tony Hoare in 1960, with expected `O(n log n)` comparisons and `O(log n)` memory space to sort `n` items.
 The quick-sort outperform the others in practice, but there is no guarantee.
 When it spins off the road the complexity becomes quadratic.
 It is a classic recipe with many variants.
 Indeed writing a robust implementation that avoids quadratic response time reveals challenging, but that's another story.
 Here is a naive quick-sort implementation.